-Buyers need to do due diligence on rural property for environmental issues.
+Buyers need to do their due diligence on rural property for sale for environmental issues.
 A recent story about a New York buyer who purchased a 22-acre parcel in Hampton Roads, Va., illustrates what can happen when a buyer doesn’t.
 (Scott Harper, “A cautionary tale for landowners: Wetlands violations will cost you,” Virginia Pilot, May 31, 2010)

 The buyer, Kurt A. Lorenz, bought the open-and-wooded acreage in 2006 for $330,000.
 He planned to build a retirement home and a horse barn.